 As hard as it may be though, you need to force yourself to look ahead.
 You’ll want to establish a plan, so you are in control of your child’s future.
+Their guardianship and/or conservatorship is not something you want to leave to chance.
 Knowing you are creating a safety net for them will allow you to relax a bit and enjoy the moments of today.

 Planning for the Future Care of Your Special Needs Child

 These are some steps you may choose to follow when creating your plan for the care of your special needs son or daughter’s future: